 Even if a debt negotiation company did clearly explain what was going on and it was in all of their documentation, we have found none of the debt negotiation companies explained what they were doing.
 All of their victims had a vague recollection that they were paying a management fee, but they had no idea that their credit cards would go into COLLECTION while they were in the program.
 Per the new laws, the firm has to give you a good faith estimate showing you the length of time you'll be in the program based on your ability to pay.

 The U.S. Government Accounting Office (GAO) released a report on April 22, 2010 regarding widespread abuse in the debt settlement and debt negotiation industry.

 Let's say the company you hire follows all the new laws to the letter.
 You may still be tempted to sign with them and that's your prerogative.
 How much money can you actually save?

-- Your first 2 monthly payments are the "admin fee," so this is $600 - nothing gets put into your trust account until your 3rd month.
+- Your first two monthly payments are the "admin fee," so this is $600 — nothing gets put into your trust account until your third month.

 - The negotiation company keeps $50 of your $300 payment each month for the service fee.
 That means only $250 a month is being added to your trust account.

 - After 34 months, you have $8,500 to settle $20,000 in debt.
 Remember, 3 years minus the first 2 months for admin fees is 34 months.